wleung85/conFusion-React/README.md

 - **Log in/out authentication**

 ## Connecting React Client with Server
-**Important:** The mongoose database must be populated with dishes, leaders, and promotions already.
+**Important:** The Mongo database must be populated with dishes, leaders, and promotions already.
 Of these three types, one *must* be "featured".
 This is used by the client for displaying the featured items on the home page.
-If the mongoose database is not populated and the node server isn't running, then the React client will fail to compile.
+If the Mongo database is not populated and the node server isn't running, then the React client will fail to compile.
-1. Start mongoose database `mongod --dbpath=data --bind_ip 127.0.0.1`
+1. Start Mongo database `mongod --dbpath=data --bind_ip 127.0.0.1`
 2. Start node server, source is [here](https://github.com/wleung85/coursera-confusion-node). `npm start`
 3. Install dependencies for React Client if not done already. `yarn install`
 4. Start React Client `yarn start`